JunaidCS032/MOTBeyondPixels/README.md

 main_script_train.m
 main_script_test.m
 ```
+> IMPORTANT: You need to have the `Data` folder initialized, before you can run this demo.
+> See below for details.

-Before you can run this, however, make sure you download the requisite CNN appearance features and rectified images by running the following script
+Before you can run this, however, make sure you download the requisite CNN appearance features and rectified images by running the following script.
 ```
 sh download_data.sh
 ```